 As you can see, you’ve got plenty of options!
 You could give your child an early visit from Santa, pass the responsibility to one of his elves, let Rudolph take the reins or even bring a snowman in from the cold.

-If you’ve got more than one child, or you’ve got the whole family staying over for the holidays, why not go for a selection of Christmassy characters?
+If you’ve got more than one child, or you’ve got the whole family staying over for the holidays, why not go for a selection of Christmassy characters and work the unboxing into a fabulous Christmas activity?
 Whichever you choose, you’ve got plenty of space to store all manner of seasonal surprises.

 Speaking of which…